This post compares the different Oyster Cards, as well as the Travelcard.

 You can choose to either order these in advance (in which case you will be given a paper Travelcard) or you can buy them upon arrival (in which case you will be using a plastic Oyster Card with the Travel Card loaded onto it).

-They work in the same way and can both be used on the Underground and buses, and also give you a 3rd-off discount on KPMG Thames Clipper rides.
+They work in the same way and can both be used on the Underground and buses and also give you a 3rd-off discount on Uber Boat Thames Clipper rides.

 The only difference is that you must pay shipping and handling fees to receive the paper card, and in our opinion, these are much easier to lose!

-As mentioned above, there are many different lengths of Travelcards, but the 2 most pertinent to visitors are the 1-Day Travelcard and the 7-Day Travelcard.
-(There’s also a 1 Month and 1-year travelcard)
+As mentioned above, there are 4 different durations of Travelcards, but the most pertinent to visitors are the 1-Day Travelcard or the 7-Day Travelcard.
+(There's also a 1 Month and 1-year travelcard)

-There’s little reason you would ever need the 1-Day Travelcard as there is already a cap on Oyster Cards which limits the amount you can be charged per day.
-In fact, you will likely lose money if you choose the 1-Day Travelcard over a regular Oyster.
+However, there's little reason you would ever need the 1-Day Travelcard as there is already a cap on Oyster Cards that limits the amount you can be charged per day (£8.10).

 This depends on what it is you want to do and where you want to go!
 Note that the London Underground Map is divided into 9 different zones.